YevShch/Fitness-Tracker-API/API_Testing_Documentation.md

 1. Send a GET request to `/api/stepCounts/661e330dbca6df6cdde0b7ff` and check if the response format matches the expected format JSON.
 #### Expected Result
-The response data is formatted as JSON.
+The response data should be formatted as JSON.
 #### Actual Result
 The response data is formatted as JSON.
 ```json